oVirt/ovirt-site/source/feature/networkpermissions.html.md

 <!-- -->

 *   **CONFIGURE_CLUSTER_NETWORK** (admin role, on VdcObjectType.VdsGroups) will be restricted for action:
-    -   UpdateNetworkOnCluster - since ClusterAdmin is not allowed to control the Network resource on DC level.
+    -   UpdateNetworkOnCluster - since ClusterAdmin is not allowed to control the Network resource.

 ##### New Action Groups